iwbandara/ansible_tutorials/README.md

 07 - What is a Playbook?

-08 - Example Playbook in Ansible
+08 - Example Playbook in Ansible for installing and starting Nginx

+09 - Example Playbook for Adding a new User to a system